laxleary/Zillow-Data-Exploration/README.md

 ![image](https://github.com/laxleary/Zillow-Data-Exploration/assets/130908954/32d4e0a6-ce17-43c1-86c3-18c0690c7065)

+*You have the option to enter the city, state, and house size by the number of bedrooms and each marker will

+display the value in that particular region.

 ### CSS
 1. Use CSS to style the webpage (Coding can be found in the static folder [style.css](style.css) to show how our webpage was styled)